Entrepreneurship thrives at UBC.

 Venture Creation and Acceleration

-Creative Destruction Lab-West is a seed-stage program designed to help science-based technology companies maximize their commercial impact and benefit to society.
+Creative Destruction Lab-Vancouver is a seed-stage program designed to help science-based technology companies maximize their commercial impact and benefit to society.

 Entrepreneurship Training and Courses